 Portable project

-To manually synchronise your QGIS project, you will need a portable
+To manually synchronize your QGIS project, you will need a portable

 Configure a portable project